Howler (band): Beyond World of Joy

 In summer 2015, Gatesmith relocated to Los Angeles, taking on Yayo Trujillo on bass and Hiram Sevilla on drums.
-They are currently playing shows around the LA area, also playing shows in Mexico.
-In an interview with KZSC Santa Cruza, Gatesmith confirmed both that Howler are working on either a third record or a series of EPs, but also their departure from Rough Trade Records.
+This version of the group played shows around the Los Angeles area and in Mexico.
+In an interview with KZSC Santa Cruza, Gatesmith confirmed both that Howler are working on either a third record or a series of EPs, and that the band had parted ways with Rough Trade Records.
 The new material has been recorded in January 2016 with Alex Newport producing.
 Material was also recorded in June 2015 including Nygaard.

 Disbandment

-On January 13, 2017, Gatesmith announced the disbandment of the band, in replacement of his new project, Wellness.
+On January 13, 2017, Gatesmith announced the disbandment of Howler and the formation of his new project, called Wellness.
 He later explained further that "there were no fights nor arguments" and "the words “breaking up” or “disbanding” were never even mentioned by anyone" in addition about the band's break-up.

 On April 17, 2020, Howler released the single "Say It Again," released without a record label via Jordan Gatesmith.